docsforadobe/after-effects-plugin-guide/docs/artisans/artisan-data-types.rst

 Interactive Drawing Functions
 ================================================================================

-We’ve added the ability for artisans to provide functions After Effects can use to do basic drawing functions for updating the comp window display during preview, including camera, light, and wireframe preview modeling.
+We've added the ability for artisans to provide functions After Effects can use to do basic drawing functions for updating the comp window display during preview, including camera, light, and wireframe preview modeling.

 PR_InteractiveDrawProcs
 ********************************************************************************